Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mrs1Bw4amO8.md

 ### Transcript

-> food court is the place where we can get doga birds right yeah yeah dog of burgers tacos kebabs stir-fry you can get doggo gyoza you guys know what gyoza is it's good lizzie dogger lizzie lizard dog all right liz's dog yo that's amazing yeah i love kyozo
+> food court is the place where we can get doga birds right yeah yeah dog of burgers tacos kebabs stir-fry you can get doggo gyoza you guys know what gyoza is it's good lizzie dogger lizzie lizard dog all right liz's dog yo that's amazing yeah I love kyozo